ClickFunnels vs Landing Page (+ What to Use and When)

 This also makes landing pages ideal assets when you’re staging giveaways and discounts.

 For instance, if you’re running ads for a consulting business, your landing page could contain a calendar with time slots available for booking.
+Each booked time slot is a conversion.

 4. How to Drive Traffic to Landing Pages?